GMOD/Apollo/docs/Configure.md

 Defines what the accepted donor and acceptor splice sites are.
 This will determine whether the client displays a warning on splice sites (if the splice site sequence doesn't match what's defined here, then it flags the splice site).
 You can add multiple `<donor_site>` and `<acceptor_site>` elements if your organism should support multiple values.
 This is optional and defaults to `GT` for donor and `AG` for acceptor sites.

+#### Canned comments file

 ``` xml
 <!-- path to file containing canned comments XML -->
 <canned_comments>/config/canned_comments.xml</canned_comments>
 ```

-File that contains canned comments (predefined comments that will be available from a pull-down menu when creating comments).
-It’s best not to change the default option.
+File that contains canned comments.
+See sample_canned_comments.xml for details.
+The predefined comments that will be available from a pull-down menu when creating comments.
 See the [canned comments](#Canned_comments "wikilink") section for details on configuring canned comments.

+### "Edit annotations" dialogbox settings

 ``` xml
 <!-- configuration for what to display in the annotation info editor.